crazyhottommy/computation_wiki/docs/google-cloud/Running_Automator_part2_chips.md

           ```bash
           top
           ```
             - wait until the first item is 'dockerd' or 'containerd' or 'top'
             - if you see these, then you know the run is done
+        3. check nohup.out:
+          ```bash
+          tail nohup.out
+          ll analysis/report
+          ```
+            - If you see the run is 101% complete and there is a report.zip file under analysis/report, you know the run is completed.

 ###Note: If you are running chips_automator with actual clinical trial data, then transfer the version info using the transfer script provided in the VM image to the google bucket.
 Also, follow the ingestion documentation before proceeding to the below section.